Skip to content

 2. Execute the following command to update the helm repositories.

-To obtain the values.yaml file, you can use the helm show values command.
+To obtain the values.yaml file, use the helm show values command.
 Replace <repository-name> with the actual repository name and <version-of-APK> with the desired version of the Kubernetes Gateway.
 Run the following command:

 helm show values <repository-name>/apk-helm --version <version-of-APK> > kg-values.yaml

-enabledSubscription This field require to be true for getting subscription details to the gateway
+enabledSubscription This field must be set to true to retrieve subscription details at the gateway level.

 host Agent hostname.